-Join a respected, accredited program that will keep you on the edge of your seat as well as give you the chance to learn in the eld.
-Along the way, select from 14 optional concentrations to develop further expertise in an area of your choosing for a highly customized M.B.A.
+Join a respected, accredited program that will keep you on the edge of your seat as well as give you the chance to learn in the field.
+Along the way, select from 13 optional concentrations to develop further expertise in an area of your choosing for a highly customized M.B.A. program.

 Why a Wayne State M.B.A.?

-An M.B.A. degree from Wayne State University does more than provide an academic foundation for success — it helps open doors.
-Our graduates join a strong network of more than 34,000 successful alumni across Metro Detroit and worldwide.
+A Master of Business Administration degree from Wayne State University does more than provide an academic foundation for success — it helps open doors.
+Our graduates join a strong network of more than 37,000 successful alumni across Metro Detroit and worldwide.
 Whether you're aiming to land that first job or make your way to the executive suite, there's likely a Wayne State alum nearby, ready to help.

 The M.B.A. program at the Mike Ilitch School of Business offers:

-- AACSB-accredited programs with flexible full-time and part-time options in Midtown Detroit, at WSU's satellite campuses across southeast Michigan, and online
+- AACSB-accredited programs with flexible full-time and part-time options in the heart of downtown Detroit and online

 - GMAT waiver for qualified applicants

-- Graduate Programs Office dedicated to serving M.B.A. students from their admission application all the way through graduation
+- Graduate Programs Office dedicated to serving M.B.A. students from their admission application through graduation

 - Full-service Career Planning and Placement Office that exclusively serves students and alumni of the Mike Ilitch School of Business